 I pride myself in showing up on time, actually early, and I was determined to get to Lagos for my presentation.
 This is where I saw some amazing people who worked with Delta Airlines and the St. Louis airport, move into action.

-The Delta gate agent was empathetic and helpful, however Delta had no solution.
+The Delta gate agent was empathetic and helpful, however, Delta had no solution.
 I mentioned the only way I could make the connection in Atlanta was a private jet.
 She thought I was joking.
 I wasn’t.
 It really was the only option, so we worked fast.

-We headed to the general information booth to help us with our quest, however it was all new to her.
+We headed to the general information booth to help us with our quest, however, it was all new to her.
 I started Google searching private charters in St. Louis.
 As I found companies she wrote down the phone numbers.
 She was truly excited to be helping with this “project.”
 She started documenting everything so next time a passenger needed this, it would be accessible for her and everyone else.

-However with contacting all the private charters we encountered our next problem, you can’t just jump on a private plane.
+However, after contacting all the private charters we encountered our next problem, you can’t just jump on a private plane.
 It takes two to three hours to get a plane ready.
 If we were to make our flight to Atlanta we needed that plane in an hour.

 My client was still discussing alternative flights with Delta; when I asked a simple question, “Why do we keep looking at Atlanta?”
 We didn’t need to fly out of Atlanta.
 We didn’t need to fly non-stop to Lagos.
 We didn’t need to fly on Delta.
 This flexibility allowed us options.